neoaksa/HPC/3. Cuda_Reducation_Sum/Readme.md

 3. Issue

-It only used half threads in a block. but if I changed it to multi-add when generating products of two vectors, it became slower, I guess "%" or "if else" slowed the performance.
+It only used half threads in a block. but if I changed it to multi-add when generating products of two vectors, it became slower instead, I guess "%" or "if else" slowed the performance.

 > Reference:
 > [1] "Optimizing Parallel Reduction in CUDA" by Mark Harris